Cumulants, Spreadability and the Campbell-Baker-Hausdorff Series: Spreadability systems and independence

 In order to generalize independence from exchangeability systems to spreadability systems we replace set partitions by ordered set partitions.
-This time independence of an ordered pair $(X,Y)$ means that the joint distribution of $(X,Y)$ coincides with the joint distribution of $(X^{(1)},Y^{(2)})$, where the couples $(X^{(1)},Y^{(1)})$ and $(X^{(2)},Y^{(2)})$ are spread copies of the couple $(X,Y)$.
+This time independence of an ordered pair $(X,Y)$ means that the joint distribution of $(X,Y)$ coincides with the joint distribution of $(X^{(1)},Y^{(2)})$ (but not necessarily $(X^{(2)},Y^{(1)})$), where the couples $(X^{(1)},Y^{(1)})$ and $(X^{(2)},Y^{(2)})$ are spreaded copies of the couple $(X,Y)$.